prince-bojji/JavaNiceDay/README.md

 Before you begin, ensure you have installed the latest version of:

 - JDK (Java Development Kit)
-- IDE (IntelliJ IDEA,Eclipse, or VS Code)
+- IDE (IntelliJ IDEA, Eclipse, or VS Code)
 - Git for version control management

 ### Contributing